Thursday, 8 January 2026

 Control the village center (church or hall) at game end.

-If missile troops fire first, all Foot units suffer −1 Courage for the rest of the game (uneasy consciences).
+Secondary Twist: Unfortunately the "Vikings" choose this moment to get involved.
+If Frankish missile troops fire on each other first, all their Foot units suffer −1 Courage for the rest of the game (uneasy consciences).

 Terrain: